epfl-ada/ada-2022-project-adamax/Readme.md

 # The Big Flop

-The conducted analysis can be found on the notebook: `src/initial_analysis.ipynb`
+The conducted analysis can be found on the notebook: `src/initial_analysis.ipynb` and the data story from `antonpirhonen.github.io/ada-data-story`

 ## Abstract

-Producing a flop movie can be a disaster for a studio.
-Unsuccessful productions, like Cleopatra (1963), have brought film production companies to the verge of bankruptcy.
-In this project, our goal is to find the typical characteristics of failing movies.

-In order to do so, we need to define what constitutes a failing movie.
-We quantify the failure of a movie by two metrics: the profit and the general public's opinion.
-We obtain these metrics from multiple datasets, such as the CMU Movie Summary Corpus, the IMDB dataset, and the TV Tropes Wiki.
+In this project, we analyze low-rated movies and see what are their typical characteristics.
+We obtain the movie data from two main sources: the CMU Movie Summary Corpus and the IMDB dataset.

-With this quantification of failure, we are trying to understand what factors, such as competition, character tropes or genre, contribute to a movie's likelihood of failing.
-By conducting this investigation, we hope to provide guidance on how to avoid producing a movie that is likely to fail.
+During the project, we investigate how the factors, such as competition, movie topic and genre, contribute to a movie's rating.
+By conducting this investigation, we hope to provide guidance on how to avoid producing a movie that is likely to receive bad reviews.

 ## Research questions

 The research questions we want to answer with our analysis are:
-1. What movies can be considered as failures?
-2. Are there common characteristics between the failing movies?
+1. Are there common characteristics between the failing movies?
-3. Why does a movie fail and is it possible to avoid producing a failing movie?
+2. Why does a movie fail and is it possible to predict which movie fails?

 ## Proposed additional datasets